Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Can't criticize that.

-Uh of course there's not one of them running for president yet.
+Of course, there's not one of them running for president yet.

-Uh and that's what sets this apart.
+And that's what sets this apart.

 Why is that?

-I think, you know, many of us have been trying to analyze for many years why this personal hatred of George W. Bush on the part of uh entertainers and others who don't even know him.
+I think, you know, many of us have been trying to analyze for many years why this personal hatred of George W. Bush on the part of entertainers and others who don't even know him.

-It's one thing to disagree with somebody's policies and so forth, but the personal hatred, it just is difficult to understand unless you understand the root of it, and I think I do, and I think it has to do with faith.
+It's one thing to disagree with somebody's policies and so forth, but the personal hatred, it just is difficult to understand unless you understand the root of it.

 I think they're scared of Bush.

-I I think so many people who don't believe in God have basically a guilt trip about that, not all, but some do.
+I think so many people who don't believe in God have basically a guilt trip about that.

 And whenever they are confronted with someone who doesn't have such doubts, but has a firm belief in God, I think they're threatened immediately.

-Uh and yet there's quite a lot of it on the left.
+And yet there's quite a lot of it on the left.

-Uh and as I think Chesterton said, if you don't believe in God, you'll believe in anything.
+And as I think Chesterton said, if you don't believe in God, you'll believe in anything.

-But it's it's it's I think with Romney uh the the fact that uh you know Mormonism is not understood by people, it's considered to be a cult, a weirdo sect, it's considered people who don't know about it uh to be very, very serious and devout.
+It's considered to be people who don't know about it to be very, very serious and devout.

 And it's the devout aspect that just sends the left quivering and shaking.

-Cannot have somebody who's gonna be judgmental.
+Cannot have somebody who's going to be judgmental.

 Can't have somebody who has absolutes of right and wrong and good or bad.